By now, you’ve probably heard of the “Citi Simplicity Card,” which as the name suggests, is aimed at keeping things simple.

 As mentioned earlier, there is a balance transfer fee of either $5 or 3%, whichever is greater, so it doesn’t necessarily beat a no fee balance transfer credit card.

-After that initial 18 months, the credit card APR will be a variable 12.99% to 21.99%, which is about two percent above the national average.
+After that initial 18 months, the credit card APR will be variable and significantly higher.
 This is probably one of the reasons they don’t charge any fees and choose to keep things “simple.”

 And the credit card grace period is 23 days, despite there being any late fees…